JavaScript Frameworks Overview: React vs Vue

 What is React’s performance?

-React app performance is a faster, lightweight performance in the user experience where individual components work in a fine-grained functional way.
+React app performance can vary depending on various factors; however, React offers several features and practices that can contribute to good performance.
+Generally, it’s considered a faster, lightweight tool with outstanding performance in the user experience, where individual components work in a fine-grained functional way.
 React’s component-based architecture helps develop more efficient single-page apps.
 Code reusability avoids code clutter, and reduced DOM manipulation improves page loading speed.
 All this contributes to seamless app performance and a pleasant user experience.

 In addition, the React library updates the required changes without reloading the entire page.
-It avoids unnecessary page loading and instead updates the data.
+It avoids unnecessary page loading using optimization techniques such as shouldComponentUpdate or PureComponent to prevent unnecessary re-renders.
 You can use the minimal approach to creating React apps by following some programming practices.
 It also helps the developers reduce the number of possible mistakes and increase the productivity of the team.

 What is Vue’s performance?